GameOPro/GameOPro/README.md

 I do Computer Science.

-If my website doesnt work its because I set it to only allow my own ip only.
+If my website doesnt work its because I set it to only allow my own ip only (until I upgrade my server).

 I also don't post on social media.